phpcr/phpcr-docs/book/performance.rst

 Only request what you need
 --------------------------

-emember that you can filter nodes on Node::getNodes if you only need a list of specific nodes or all nodes in some namespace.
+Remember that you can filter nodes on Node::getNodes if you only need a list of specific nodes or all nodes in some namespace.

 The values of binary properties can potentially have a huge size and should